michaelmcshinsky/use-handle-change/README.md

 - Inject middleware functions for custom validation.
 - Target deeply nested object values dynamically.
 - Receive new state as a callback.
+- Pass in a Constructor function to parse your initial state into a desired shape.
+- Ability to reset state to initial state.

 ## Requirement